 General Military Course (GMC)

+The first two years of the program, taken during freshman and sophomore years, is called the General Military Course (GMC).
 This program of instruction is open to any student and consists of the AFR 1XXX and AFR 2XXX courses in the Air Force Reserve Officer Training Corps (AFROTC) program.
 These courses deal with the Air Force structure and the development of air power.
 They strengthen interest in becoming a professional Air Force officer, develop knowledge of world military forces, and enable the student to understand how the United States Air Force supports national objectives and policies.
-Class enrollment size is limited, and priority will be given to FSU, FAMU, TCC, and ERAU students enrolled in the AFROTC program.
+Class enrollment size is limited, and priority will be given to FSU, FAMU, and TCC students enrolled in the AFROTC program.

 AFR 1101.
 Foundations of the Air Force I (1 credit hour).
 This course deals with the Air Force structure as well as traditions behind customs and courtesies.